Blog post

 Next-Gen Telecom Systems: OSS/BSS Transformation with Microservices

-Besides, as microservices run in separate containers, a security breach in one container doesn’t affect the entire system.
+Besides, as microservices run in separate containers, a security breach in one container won’t affect the entire system.
 This reduces security risks, which are always a concern when handling complex software and hardware platforms with a multitude of customer-facing endpoints.

 Discover how Intellias helped reinvent VoIP services by building a highly performant cloud migration platform